-- The location is in the country of incorporation i.e. England and Wales, Scotland or Northern Ireland.
+- it is located in the company’s country of incorporation i.e. England & Wales, Wales only, Scotland, or Northern Ireland.

 What is the purpose of a registered office?

-- To receive official government mail and notices from UK governing agencies, such as Companies House and HMRC.
+- to receive official government letter, notices, and other communications from UK agencies such as Companies House and HMRC

-Companies House places the registered address details of all limited companies and LLPs on public record.
+Companies House places the official address details of all companies on the public register.
 This information will remain on the public register of companies indefinitely.
-Companies House automatically provides HMRC with the registered office details of all new companies and LLPs shortly after incorporation.
+Companies House will also provide these address details to HMRC shortly after incorporation.

 Choosing a registered office address

-There are very few restrictions when it comes to choosing a suitable registered office.
-You can use your home, accountant’s or solicitor’s address, or an address from a company formation agent, or any other full postal address located in the same part of the UK in which you choose to register your limited company or LLP.
-There is no legal requirement to work from or visit it.
-It can simply be used for its statutory purposes alone.
+There are very few restrictions when it comes to choosing a registered office.
+You can use your home, your accountant’s or solicitor’s address, an address service provided by a company formation agent, or any other full postal address located in the same part of the UK where your company is incorporated.
+There is no legal requirement to visit or work from your registered office – it can be used solely as an official contact address.